willstutely/Techdegree-Proj-3/README.md

 Payment by credit card is shown as the default option until the user selects one of the two remaining options.
 In that event the relevant payment info is shown, and all other options are hidden.

 Validation:
 Users will not be able to submit the form if the required areas aren't filled in properly.
-Helpful hints appear on the relevent areas that need attention.
+Helpful hints appear on the any of the required form fields that need attention as well as reminding the user they must choose at least one activity.
 Comments in the JavaScript file detail how validation is accomplished